yinxusen/HDR/README.md

 ### K Nearest Neighbors

-Try to use a non-linear embedding method before knn, but barely no promption.
+I try to use a non-linear embedding method before KNN, but barely no promotion.

 ## References